LobsterRavioli/certifications-repo/certifications-notes/azure-fundamentals/exercises.md

 - [x] Infrastructure as a Service (IaaS)
 - [ ] Software as a Service (SaaS)
 - [ ] Platform as a Service (PaaS)

+## Describe the benefits of using cloud services

+1. **Which type of scaling involves adding or removing resources (such as virtual machines or containers) to meet demand?**
+- [ ] Vertical scaling
+- [x] Horizontal scaling
+- [ ] Direct scaling

+2. **What is characterized as the ability of a system to recover from failures and continue to function?**
+- [x] Reliability
+- [ ] Predictability
+- [ ] Scalability